-Older person An older person refers to an individual who has reached a later stage in life, typically

-65 years or older.
+Older person An older person refers to an individual who has reached a later stage in life, typically 65 years or older.
 This stage is marked by physical and sometimes cognitive changes.

-Operating theatre A room where surgical or invasive procedures are performed system6.
+Operating theatre A room where surgical or invasive procedures are performed ventilation system6.

-Outdoor air Air taken from the external environment and not circulated through a ventilation period of time.
+Outdoor air Air taken from the external environment and not circulated through a surface over a period of time.